elicia4/linux_notes/commands/sar.md

 > DEV, EDEV, FC, ICMP, EICMP, ICMP6, EICMP6, IP, EIP, IP6, EIP6, NFS, NFSD,
 > SOCK, SOCK6, SOFT,  TCP, ETCP, UDP and UDP6.

+### Storage Usage Statistics

+`-b` - reports I/O and transfer rate statistics.

+The following values are displayed:
+- `tps` - total number of transfers per second that were issued to physical devices.
+A transfer is an I/O request to a physical device.
+Multiple logical  requests can be combined into a single I/O request to the device.
+A transfer is of indeterminate size
+- `rtps` - total number of read requests per second issued to physical devices
+- `wtps` - total number of write requests per second issued to physical devices
+- `dtps` - total number of discard requests per second issued to physical devices
+- `bread/s` - total amount of data read from the devices in blocks per second.
+Blocks are equivalent to sectors and therefore have a size of 512 bytes
+- `bwrtn/s` - total amount of data written to devices in blocks per second
+- `bdscd/s` - total amount of data discarded for devices in blocks per second

 ### FIX NOTE

 Check this out (thanks, Yvan):